phillvancejr/Cpp-Go-Zig-Odin/battle/README.md

     w1, w2 = &bork, &grog
 }
 ```
 Odin surprisingly was also the slowest to comile
+## Janet
+Pretty simple and I didn't run into any issues with the lack of static typing for this very simple example.
+The compiled version runs pretty fast: this example runs about as fast as the go version.
+The compile time was very surprising, only Go beat it!

 ### compile times
 ranked according to cached times